facebook/react-native-website/docs/turbo-native-modules-android.md

 </TabItem>
 </Tabs>

 Next we need to create `NativeLocalStoragePackage`.
-It’s role is to provide an object to register our Module in the React Native runtime, by wrapping it as a Turbo Native Package:
+It provides an object to register our Module in the React Native runtime, by wrapping it as a Turbo Native Package:

 <Tabs groupId="android-language" queryString defaultValue={constants.defaultAndroidLanguage} values={constants.androidLanguages}>
 <TabItem value="java">